kartAI/ntnu-kpro-ai-assistant/docs/manuals/database.md

 After the script is done running, the `DATABASE_URL` field in your `.env` file should look something like this.

+To populate the database with mock data, run the `populate-database.sh` script.

 ```yml
 DATABASE_URL="mysql://root:{password}@localhost:3306/ntnu-kpro-ai-assistant"
 ```